-The candidate oath states "Print name above as you wish it to appear on the ballot."
-A nickname may be printed along with one's legal name if the candidate is generally known by that name or the name is used as part of his or her legal name.
+The Candidate Oath states "Print name above as you wish it to appear on the ballot."
+A nickname may be printed along with one's legal name if the candidate is generally known by that name or the name is used as part of their legal name.

-(See DE Opinion 86-06.)
+(See DE Opinion 86-06)